INT: Christopher Walken

 Walken is no stranger to comedy.
 He first garnered acclaim as Diane Keatons shady brother in ANNIE HALL.
 And his Saturday Night Live performances are legendary just walk into any random bar at around midnight and youre likely to find some drunken frat guy begging for more cowbell.
 Hey, it could be worse at least they dont yell Show me the money! anymore.

 JoBlo Note: I don't normally add my two bits to Tom's great write-ups, but this Walken interview has got to be one of the grooviest that I've personally ever read on this site.
 Of course, "grooviness" is all relative, but Walken's honesty is great here, and some of his deadpan responses are amazing.
 The man gets "sad" when people don't recognize him on the street...tee-hee.

+You play the Secretary of the Treasury in this film.
 In another life, could you see yourself getting into politics?

 What were some of your favorite memories of shooting the film?

 It was a wonderful, you know, lots of things about it: a wonderful cast, the director is terrific.
 It was a very good script; even before I met anybody, you could see it was a good, funny script.
 But, then, for me it was something different, to play a father, a good guy, the Secretary of the Treasury.
 Thats the first time Ive ever played anybody what can I say?
 Trustworthy.
 (Laughs)